 Stay at home, it is the only way says Modi after announcing 21 day lockdown

-Stay at home, it is the only way says Modi after announcing 21 daylockdown

 New Delhi, Mar 24: Starting midnight, India would remain under a lockdown for three weeks, Prime Minister, Narendra Modi announced.